coecms-training/access-om2-course/payu.rst

 * Share experiments more easily as input files all specified

 * Flexibility with specifying path to input files

+* Identify all runs using specified file (possible future feature)

 What is tracked?